yijiawen1203/corruption_project/CRA_network/readme.md

 calculate individual level random walk betweenness centrality:  **3 try to separate the email file by month_and draw pic202306.ipynb**

-To draw the figure only includes planner and city commissioner, I do it in the **/Users/yoga/Documents/Projects/4 合作项目 腐败 economic corruption/62_planner network202207/2_2 extract planner email and draw updated network_delete label.ipynb**
+To draw the figure **only includes planner and city commissioner**, I do it in the **/Users/yoga/Documents/Projects/4 合作项目 腐败 economic corruption/62_planner network202207/2_2 extract planner email and draw updated network_delete label.ipynb**